 - Tough Ceramic

 Nowadays we are used to popping down to the supermarket and getting whatever we want, whether it is in season or not.
-The supermarkets are able to bring us the fruit and vegetables we want from wherever it is in season.
-This availability has meant many have lost the taste, or have never known the taste of preserved fruits and vegetables.
-That’s why many people these days are turning to doing their own preserving using fermentation and pickling.
+The supermarkets are able to bring us the fruits and vegetables we want from wherever it is in season.
+This availability has meant many people have lost the taste, or have never known the taste of preserved fruits and vegetables.
+That’s why many of us these days are turning to doing our own preserving using fermentation and pickling.
 Some of the most popular items are sauerkraut, kimchi, and sour pickles.
 All of these can be done using a fermenting pot or crock.
 We are going to look at some of the best a little later, but first, let’s get to know some of the basics of preserving using a fermenting crock.

-Fermenting and picking – What is the difference?
+Fermenting and pickling – What is the difference?

 They are similar and different at the same time, which often leads to confusion among people who are just getting into preserving vegetables.
 With pickling, the object is to give a sour flavor to a vegetable for example.
 To do that it must be soaked in an acidic liquid, often vinegar.
 In fermentation, the bitter flavor is achieved by a chemical reaction between the natural sugars in the food, and natural bacteria that is present, there is no acidic liquid to help the process.